JNehlsen/ttTools/README.md

 * Auto Awesome/Lame w/ Cached Switch & Cached Variable Delay
 * Auto DJ w/ Cached Switch, Cached Variable Delay & Auto-Off
 * Playlist Filtering
+* Toggle Animations
+* Organize your playlist with tags.
+Export and import tag lits
 * More!

 ## Easy To Use
+Simple to install bookmarklet:
+* Go to The brand new ttTools website [ttTools.html-5.me](http://tttools.html-5.me/) and drag the large red button to your bookmark bar.

 To add the bookmark manually: